-Austin's Circuit of the Americas endured an at times difficult birth to emerge as one of the most impressive new circuits to grace the racing calendar in recent years.
+Austin's Circuit of the Americas (known as COTA for short) endured an at times difficult birth to emerge as one of the most impressive new circuits to grace the racing calendar in recent years.

 The initial track layout was conceived by Hellmund, Texan motorcycle world champion Kevin Schwantz and renowned F1 circuit designer Hermann Tilke.
 Inspiration was taken from other circuits around the world, with the first section in particular taking its cues from Silverstone's Maggots-Becketts-Chapel complex.
 Other sections mimicked the stadium section at Hockenheim and Istanbul Park's Turn Eight and there was considerable elevation change, with a steep rise to Turn One among the most notable features.

 Construction began on December 31, 2010 and was due to be completed by June 2012.
 The final circuit masterplan had been developed by HKS,Inc. and Tilke, with the main grandstand and feature observation tower and amphitheatre being designed by Austin architectural firm, Miró Rivera.

 Just as the circuit began to take shape on the ground, events within the management company began to unravel.
 Hitches with securing funding from a state sporting fund and other disagreements behind the scenes saw a number of initial payments to Formula One Management missed.
 By November 2011, Ecclestone had had enough, and issued an ultimatum to the owners and promoters to find a solution by the following month or be dropped from the calendar.